taming-the-state-in-react/taming-the-state-in-react/manuscript/05-redux-advanced/01-redux-patterns.md

 The technical separation of concerns is used in smaller applications.
 Basically, in my opinion, there are two requirements to use this approach:

 * the application is managed by only one person or one team thus has less conflict potential when working on the same code base
-* the application is small from a lines of code perspectice and *can* be managed by one person or one team
+* the application is small from a lines of code perspective and *can* be managed by one person or one team

 In conclusion, it depends on the size of the team and the size of the code base.
 Now, how to separate the files?
 They get separated by their technical aspects: